 - On the Add a New Forwarder page, Fill in the following sections

-    Address: Type the email address username in the Address to Forward: and select the domain from the drop box the user name is for.
+Address: Type the email address username in the Address to Forward: space and select the appropriate domain from the drop-down box.

-    Destination: Type the full email address that you want to forwarder emails to in the text box.
+Destination: Type the full email address that you want to forward emails to in the text box.

 Click Add Forwarder.

 Now the Add a New Forwarder page should show: